obsidianmd/obsidian-help/en/How to/Format your notes.md

 ### Comments

-Use `%%` to enclose comments, which will be parsed as Markdown, but will not show up in the preview.
+Use `%%` to enclose comments, which will be parsed as Markdown, but won't show up in the preview.

 ```md
 Here is some inline comments: %%You can't see this text%% (Can't see it in Reading mode)